-About the Sainsbury’s Book Awards

 The “Sainsbury’s Children’s Book Awards” celebrate the very best in children’s books.
-Each year Sainsbury’s invites all its children’s book publishers to nominate up to two books for each of the award categories, which this year include: Baby & Toddler, Picture Books, Fiction 5 – 9 years old and Fiction 9 years plus.
+Each year Sainsbury’s invites all its children’s book publishers to nominate up to two books for each of the award categories, which this year include: Baby & Toddler, Picture Books, Fiction 6 years plus, Learning & Development and Favourite Characters.
 The winning author in each category will receive a prize of £1,000 and the winning titles and shortlisted books will be promoted in Sainsbury’s stores in the run-up to Christmas.
 Sainsbury’s sells children’s books in more than 300 supermarket stores across the UK.
 In 2013 was awarded the title “Children’s Bookseller of the Year” at The Bookseller Industry Awards.

 Notes to Editors

 Sainsbury’s commitment to helping customers live well for less has been at the heart of what we do since 1869.
 Today that means making our customers’ lives better and easier every day by offering great quality and service at fair prices – across food, clothing, general merchandise and financial services – whenever and wherever they want to shop.